Ex-AFD lieutenant accused of filming female firefighter in locker room

 “The victim said [the lieutenant] apologized to her several times and attempted to bargain with her to get the camera back,” according to court records.
 The woman said Baker also offered to retire or transfer from the department.

 When authorities questioned Baker about the camera, he said it belonged to him and told them he had put it in the locker room on Sept.
 4 as well as on another earlier date when there were not any women working.
-He is not yet in custody, but once he is his bond will be $7,500.
+He turned himself in Thursday and his bond is $7,500.